fboucquez/symbol-bootstrap/docs/modifyMultisig.md

   -h, --help                                           It shows the help of this command.

-  -r, --minRemovalDelta=minRemovalDelta                Number of signatures needed to remove a cosignatory.
-If the
+  -r, --minRemovalDelta=minRemovalDelta                Delta of signatures needed to remove a cosignatory.
+0 means no
-                                                       account is already multisig, enter the number of cosignatories to add or remove.
+                                                       change, a positive(+) number means increment and a negative(-) number means decrement to the actual value.

   -t, --target=target                                  [default: target] The target folder where the symbol-bootstrap
                                                        network is generated